 In 2013 Sarah Maree returned to Nova 100’s line up as the afternoon announcer and went on to do Saturday Breakfast as well.
 During her time with Nova Entertainment she also hosted the Melbourne International Comedy Festival Radio Show, Summer Breakfast, Summer Drive and Late nights with the latter two being networked across Australia with NE.
 After almost 4 years with Nova Entertainment, Sarah Maree then moved to Fox FM Melbourne in April 2017 before finishing up in January 2018 to move to K rock to host breakfast.
 You will also find her engaged in multiple community groups and events as Sarah Maree is the Ambassador for the Australian Cervical Cancer Foundation and Endometriosis Australia.

 With a love of sports, Sarah Maree has presented live to camera reports to crowds of more than 95,000 people as the Live Television Host for the A League’s Central Coast Mariners and AFL’s Greater Western Sydney’s home games.
-In July 2013 she Twenty20 Cricket’s Melbourne Renegades for a season and also joined her beloved Richmond football club in the same role as well as Twenty20 Cricket’s Melbourne Renegades.
+In July 2013 she Twenty20 Cricket’s Melbourne Renegades for a season and also joined her beloved Richmond football club in the same role where she is still their game day host.
 Sarah Maree has also achieved success as a voice over artist as well as with numerous local theatrical companies and improv comedy troops as a trained singer, dancer, actor and comedian.
 You can catch Sarah Maree performing Improv Comedy with The Tickle Pit in Melbourne most weekends.